wow-gold/wow-gold-guide/docs/guide/index.md

 The first strategy is to farm mobs for true raw gold and vendorable items.
 Usually any farm that generates a decent amount of gold via this method is nerfed very quickly by Blizzard and usually isn't worth the time to try and leverage.
 While there may be some times where this is a viable method, it's not a sustainable long term strategy.

 #### World Quests
 World quests can be a viable strategy for establishing your gold pile.
 If you have an alt army with multiple characters at max level, there often very easy world quests that can be done to generate hundreds to thousands of gold per character per day.
-A thousand gold per day across an army of 10 characters could easily get you close to purchasing a wow [token](https://www.wowhead.com/guide/wow-token) in any given month.
+A few thousand gold per day across an army of 10 characters could easily get you close to purchasing a wow [token](https://www.wowhead.com/guide/wow-token) in any given month.

 ### Current Content Professions
 Current content professions ebb and flow with the patch cycles.
 At the beginning of a new expansion or a major patch in an expansion there are often new crafting recipes and materials which are in high demand and can often net large profits, especially if you are working in very high quantities.